Step 8: The externalDocs object (OpenAPI tutorial)

 temp value in the

 main object.
-Then take a break by going outside to evaluate whether the temperature outside matches the response.
+Then take a break by going outside and evaluate whether the temperature outside matches the response.

-You can actually insert any valid path to an OpenAPI specification document into the “Explore” box in Swagger UI (assuming it’s using a version that supports your version of the spec), and it will display the content.
+You can insert any valid path to an OpenAPI specification document in the “Explore” box in Swagger UI (assuming the version of Swagger UI supports your OpenAPI version), and it will display the API documentation.
 For example, you could insert

 https://petstore.swagger.io/v2/swagger.json (then click Explore) and it would show the Petstore API.